Department of Applied Physical Sciences (GRAD)

 Research Interests

 The four areas of research emphasized in the program are electronic, nano, polymer, and biomaterials.
 These four areas are not discrete, however, as research projects in solar energy, soft and biological matter, structural materials, optical engineering and neuroscience, data science and computational modeling demonstrate.
-Individual faculty members typically have research interests in more than one of the primary areas, and collaborate with others to address several grand challenges.
-For detailed information on the graduate program, please email or call the graduate program coordinator at (919) 962-7216.
+Individual faculty members typically have research interests in more than one of the primary areas and collaborate with others to address several grand challenges.
+For detailed information on the graduate program, please email the graduate program coordinator.

 Facilities and Equipment